become-a-solutions-architect/become-a-solutions-architect.github.io/index.md

 For the first 8 weeks each session will consist of 3 parts:

-- 45 minutes Technical
+- 45 minutes Fundamentals Track
-- 45 minutes Specialist Track - Networking
+- 45 minutes Specialist Track - Security
-- 30 minutes Hands On
+- 30 minutes A day in the life of an Amazonian

 For the final 4 weeks the sessions will be focused on the behavioural aspect of being a solutions architect.